ImagicalCorp/JoinBroadcast/README.md

 ## Notes

-This tool was coded and is maintained by [Keith](http://github.com/keithkfng) and the developers of the [Imagical Corporation](http://github.com/ImagicalCorp) mainly for the [Killa Server Network for MCPE](http://www.killasg.ml).
+This tool was coded and is maintained by [Keith](http://github.com/keithkfng) and [Legoboy0215](http://github.com/legoboy0215) of the [Imagical Corporation](http://github.com/ImagicalCorp) mainly for the [Killa Server Network for MCPE](http://www.killasg.ml).
 This is not a plugin for everyone, this is a plugin for our intended use.
 Hopefully you find it useful too.